The Stutz Artists Association

 The Stutz Artists Association is a nonprofit, volunteer organization of artists working in the historic Stutz Building in Indianapolis, Indiana, USA.
-The organization works to encourage member artists and promote their work by sponsoring many events throughout the year.
+The organization engages the Central Indiana community through opportunities that support local art and artists.

 The Stutz Artists Association invites you learn more about the association and its artists, and urges you to attend the events they sponsor throughout the year.

 The myriad artists who make up the Stutz Artists Association all share the common love of art but widely diverge from there.
 They are photographers, painters, sculptors, silversmiths and illustrators.
 They vary in age, ethnicities and backgrounds.
 Some have advanced degrees in art, and others advance their art in degrees.
 Some teach classes and hold workshops, and others mentor one-to-one.
 Some produce work that's accessible to a broad audience and sell a large amount of work, while others focus on work that's purely for their own enjoyment.